Population Genetics: the Hardy-Weinberg Principle

 2. the actual genotype frequencies observed in the population will match the above predicted genotypes based on the Hardy-Weinberg Principle.

-Below is a Crash Course Biology video on Population Genetics that explains Hardy-Weinberg equilibrium dynamically…using ear wax phenotype in humans.
+Below is a Crash Course Biology video on Population Genetics that explains Hardy-Weinberg equilibrium dynamically…using the ear wax phenotype in humans.

 Recommended Readings